Slicepop/ServiceDeskExtension/README.md

 - "Personal Note" added into additional details section
   <br>

-**If you run into any issues please let me know!**
+### **If you run into any issues please let me know!**

 #### **Known Issues**

 - Release of 1/2/25 12:33 PM - Issue of "Changes you made may not be saved." popup on close mitigated by changing when request list needs to be refreshed.
 Now happens when save modal pops up.
-Removing beforeunload event which triggered said popup
+Removing beforeunload event which triggered said popup - **SOLVED**
 - Release of 1/21/25 10:00 AM - Issue of logging out when refreshing should be solved, service desk adds /LiveTime/WebObjects/LiveTime.woa/wo/xx.xx.xxx when clicking requests which caused logging out.
-Changed link to be /LiveTime/WebObjects/LiveTime
+Changed link to be /LiveTime/WebObjects/LiveTime - **SOLVED**
+- Release of 1/24/25 3:35 PM - Authentication token now refreshes on expiration, allowing users to be logged in throughout the entire work-day - **SOLVED**
+- Issue with the extension not loading when opening multiple request tabs (fixes when tab is refreshed) - **WIP**
   <br>
   <br>
   <br>